-Why is equality, diversity and inclusion in criminal justice important?
+Why is equity, diversity and inclusion in criminal justice important?

-For the criminal justice system to be fair and effective, criminal justice agencies must ensure equal outcomes for all individuals, regardless of their age, race, sex, religion or any other protected characteristic.
+For the criminal justice system to be fair and effective, criminal justice agencies must ensure all individuals have an equal opportunity to thrive, regardless of their age, race, sex, religion or any other protected characteristic.
 However, numerous landmark reviews have found that certain groups face poorer outcomes in the criminal justice system than their peers.
-To remove the systemic bias embedded in the system, policies and services must be co-designed with people from minority groups.

 Our recent work: